FairlyTales/HTML_Canvas/README.md

 # HTML Canvas

-Drawing things using Canvas API
+Drawing and animating things using Canvas API